aescarias/pdfnaut/docs/source/guides/building-pdf.rst

         "Count": 1
     })

 Object (3, 0) is the page itself.
-We specify its media box (practically its page size) to be 500 by 500 units (by default, each PDF unit in user space represents 1/72 of an inch, similar to a point in desktop publishing).
+We specify its media box (effectively, its page size) to be 500 by 500 units (by default, each PDF unit in user space represents 1/72 of an inch, similar to a point in desktop publishing).
 We also specify where the Contents of this page are and the fonts or resources used.

 .. code-block:: python